 When taking Deca, you'll always appear like how you would when you're pumped at the gym.

-Still, these observations aren’t enough to prove that David takes them.
-In my research, it appears that he has never been tested for the substance, so we can only speculate.
+However, in my research, it appears that he has never been tested for the substance, so we can only speculate.

 There’s no doubt that David Laid has worked immensely hard to build his body composition.
 And from our experience, regular training and the use of legal and natural steroid supplements for men can help you bulk up like David Laid.